md-riaz/alpha_sms-wordpress-plugin/README.txt

 == Description ==

-= SMS OTP VERIFICATION AND WOOCOMMERCE SMS NOTIFICATION = Alpha SMS verifies Bangladeshi Mobile Number of users by sending OTP verification code during registration and login.
-It removes the possibility of users registering with fake or temporary Mobile Number by enabling Two Factor OTP Verification.
-Alpha SMS plugin also checks if Mobile Number of a user already exists.
-The Alpha SMS plugin includes WooCommerce Order Notification and Login and Registration.

-= WOOCOMMERCE ORDER NOTIFICATION =
-You can enable order status notifications to customers, and you can also enable new order status notifications to admins after an order is placed.
-SMS notification text can be customized in the admin panel very easily.
+Alpha SMS adds Bangladeshi SMS delivery and verification to WordPress and WooCommerce.
+It keeps customer phone numbers accurate with OTP challenges and keeps shop owners informed with transaction updates.

-= SEND MESSAGE CAMPAIGN =
+= Key Features =
-Send campaign message to all your WordPress/woocommerce users or any Mobile Number.
+* OTP verification for WordPress and WooCommerce registration, login, and checkout screens using WooCommerce-managed form fields.
+* Configurable rate limiting and expiry windows that stop repeated OTP requests and block code reuse.
+* Order status notifications for customers and admins with customizable SMS templates.
+* Bulk messaging tools for campaigns to any stored or custom phone numbers.
+* Shortcodes and settings to target alternate phone inputs when the default billing phone is customized by a page builder.

-= How does this plugin work? =
+= How it works =
-1. On submitting the registration form an SMS with OTP is sent to the mobile number provided by the user.
+1. When a supported form is submitted, the plugin sends an OTP to the supplied mobile number using Alpha SMS.
-2. Once the OTP is entered, it is verified and the user gets registered.
+2. Customers confirm the OTP, and the plugin validates it server-side before completing the action.
+3. Verified codes are cleared immediately, while failed attempts trigger informative, translatable errors.

 == Installation ==